 Adopt a Strategic ERP Training Process

-What happens after your enterprise resource planning (ERP) software is installed?
-At the end of implementation, the project leader may have a solid idea of how to use the software, but that isn’t necessarily the case for the rest of the company if a solid training process wasn’t in place before go-live.
+What happens after your enterprise resource planning (ERP) software is implemented?
+After the go-live date, the project leader may have a solid idea of how to use the software, but that isn’t necessarily the case for the rest of the company if a solid training process isn't in place.
 All of your users, no matter their level of experience with ERP, benefit from comprehensive training.
 When employees have learned how to use the software correctly, your company enjoys increased productivity, mitigated risk and a quick return on investment.
 We’ve compiled some tips to train your employees to become comfortable with their new system.

 Train for Each Role